The best museums in Turin, Italy

 The Torino + Piedmonte Card - Turin City Pass

-Torino + Piedmonte Card
+Torino & Piedmonte Card

-It is.
 Generally speaking, if you plan to go to more than 2-3 museums and palaces, you will save money with the card.

-For example, admission to the Egyptian Museum costs €15 and entry to Venaria Palace costs €25.
 Most of Turin’s museums are completely free with the city pass.
+Other attractions are discounted.

-how many attractions can you visit in a day in turin?
+How many attractions can you visit in a day in Turin?

 Turin is a pretty walkable city and many of the museums and attractions are quite close to each other.